 Year 1: As fieldwork in Svalbard will not be possible until the summer of 2019, the initial period of the studentship will focus on learning about glacier-ocean interactions and hydrology, and analysing oceanographic and remotely sensed data.
 Assess satellite imagery to examine meltwater plume activity in Svalbard fjords.
 The fieldwork is planned to take place in the summer of 2019.

 Year 2: Processing and analysis of sUAS imagery and spectral-reflectance data combined with in-situ oceanographic, sediment and spectral-reflectance sampling of meltwater plumes.
 An additional field season could be possible in 2020.

 Year 3: Continue with data analysis and complete the write-up of the PhD project

 Partners and collaboration (including CASE)

-For enquiries about the application process, please contact Berkeley Young firstname.lastname@example.org, School of Civil and Building Engineering, Loughborough University.
+For information about this project, please contact Dr Jeffrey Evans (email@example.com) or Dr Richard Hodgkins (firstname.lastname@example.org).
+For enquiries about the application process, please contact the School of Social, Political and Geographical Sciences Research (email@example.com).
 Please quote CENTA when completing the application form: http://www.lboro.ac.uk/study/apply/research/.